 Performance Insights | Improved Official Score Report with detailed insights into your performance | Additional insights available by purchasing the Enhanced Score Report |

-The structure of the GMAT Focus Edition is less complicated than you might imagine.
-In the Focus Edition, there are three sections:
+The structure of the current GMAT is less complicated than you might imagine.
+There are three sections:

 The total exam takes 2 hours and 15 minutes, although each section of the GMAT is afforded a different amount of time.